xray-forge/stalker-xrf-engine/README.md

 - Create electron application to simplify development of dialogs, labels, translations, asset management etc
 - Scripts to unpack raw_gamedata for observation / usage
 - Script to verify integrity of assets and defined constants
+- Screenshots of some tools
+- Typescript / c++ cooperation comments